Deathripper4133/GroundBranch-extension/README.md

     */steamapps/common/Ground Branch/{modfolder}

 >Note that any mods that are moved will no longer be managable by Vortex.
 It is recommended to install unsupported mods manually.
-Additionally, if after installing a mod that changes UE assets, your game is stuck in the loading screen you will need to change the [Vortex Deployment Method](https://wiki.nexusmods.com/index.php/Deployment_Methods) to Hard Link